What is No Claim Discount? How does it help you to save money on motor insurance/motor takaful coverage?

 No Claim Discount plays a big role in determining how much you have to pay for motor insurance as it offers discount up to 55% of your base motor insurance or motor takaful coverage. 😎

 The discount rate is fixed by Persatuan Insurans Am Malaysia (PIAM) Motor Tariff.
-The longer you do not make a claim against your own policy, the higher discount you will get.
-The maximum amount of discount is capped at 55% after five years of not making any claims.
+The longer a claim not made against your own policy, the higher discount you will get.
+The maximum amount of discount is capped at 55% after five consecutive years of not making any claims.

 No Claim Discount (NCD) Rate in Malaysia